carnarez/pre-commit/README.md

      to modify the associative
      [array at the top of the script](https://github.com/carnarez/pre-commit/blob/master/.pre-commit/entrypoint.sh#L5), after the `declare -A` statement.)
+   * Do not forget to edit the `.pre-commit/requirements.txt` file to add/remove any dependencies (or any other file defining your project dependencies).
+Version-pin them if you wish (I am personally still not convinced about pinning linting/code checking dependencies).
+The current template is for `Python`, but feel free to modify the `.pre-commit/Dockerfile` to add any other syntaxes.
 2. Copy the `pre-commit` file -or the content thereof- to a `.git/hooks/pre-commit` one.
    Make sure the container runs as the same user as your own (as given by `echo $UID`) by feeding it to the `--build-arg uid=` flag in the `pre-commit` file.